ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Like Wile E. Coyote running off the cliff, it is only a matter of time for the repo-man of unanswered questions to come knocking in the form of future DAO Fork level choices.
 Ethereum™'s current strategic ambiguity towards _Code is Law_ may serve to appease interests temporarily, but it will in future simply cause much more significant problems down the road, when having a clear answer to the question of _Code is Law_ will save a bunch of trouble.

 In contrast with Ethereum Classic, in Ethereum™, the question "When should applications be stopped?" remains unanswered.
-For instance, whatever process determining whether forks should happen on Ethereum™ has decided that the victims of replay attacks caused by The DAO Hard Fork should not get another Hard Fork, let alone all the major Smart Contract bugs and DeFi Hacks.
+For instance, whatever process determining whether forks should happen on Ethereum™ has decided that the victims of replay attacks caused by The DAO Hard Fork should not get another Hard Fork to make *them* whole, let alone all the major Smart Contract bugs and DeFi Hacks.
 Presumably, allowing _these_ losses is a level of sociopathy acceptable to the _Code isn't Law_ brigade.

 Having this question remain unanswered is bound to create future issues and is the core reason why Ethereum Classic openly advocates for the principle of _Code is Law_ in all circumstances.
-While it may not always be the most convenient position at any given moment, it can at least treat all participants neutrally, remain philosophically consistent, and therefore has the potential to stand the test of time.
+While it may not always be the most convenient position at any given moment, it is the only stance that can treat all participants neutrally, remain philosophically consistent, and therefore has the potential to stand the test of time.

 ## Conclusion

-The DAO and ETC's genesis story shows how Ethereum was hijacked by a highly motivated special interest group, who forced through a misguided change on the network at everyone's expense.
+The DAO Fork story shows how Ethereum was hijacked by a highly motivated special interest group, who forced through a misguided change on the network at everyone's expense.
 For Ethereum™, The Hard Fork was a disaster.
 Not only did it cause the community and network to split, forfeiting its precious _Code as Law_ status, but in a bout of poetic justice, The DAO Fork ended up returning fewer funds to DAO Token Holders than the non-fork alternative that respected _Code is Law_ would have.

-The real, lasting damage that occurred was inflicted upon the culture of the cryptocurrency space.
-Regrettably, a generation of new entrants do not care about or openly ridicule "Code is Law" as undesirable, and an ecosystem is set up for another massive The DAO scale failure leading to subjective interference in the near future, or worse, the censorship of users who would otherwise be empowered.
+The real, lasting damage that occurred was inflicted upon the culture of the cryptocurrency space far beyond the boundaries of Ethereum.
+Regrettably, a generation of new entrants do not care about or openly ridicule "Code is Law" as undesirable, and the ecosystem is set up for another massive The DAO scale failure leading to subjective interference in the near future, or worse, the censorship of users who depend on immutability.

 Despite the chaos, one project, or more specifically, one philosophy, while it was far from evident at the time, did massively benefit from the Hard Fork; Ethereum Classic and _Code is Law_.
-In the end, the real "winners" of the vicious Hard Fork debate were the anti-forkers, who were proved right by the chain split and the return of recovered ETC, demonstrating that the Hard Fork was necessary.
-Moreover, the moment it was apparently _The Original Ethereum Vision_ would not go silently into the night, it was settled; _Code is Law_ prevails.
+In the end, the real "winners" of the vicious Hard Fork debate were the anti-forkers, who were proved right by the chain split and the return of recovered ETC, demonstrating that the Hard Fork wasn't necessary.
+Moreover, the moment it was apparent that _The Original Ethereum Vision_ would not go silently into the night, it was settled; _Code is Law_ prevails.

-_But hold on a minute, how can this be serious?
+_But hold on a minute, is this serious?
 Just look at Ethereum Classic's market cap compared to Ethereum!
 In what world is Ethereum Classic considered a winner?_

-To those who "get" _Code is Law_ and understand the true value of blockchains, the answer to this is obvious.
+To those who get _Code is Law_ and understand the true value of blockchains, the answer to this is obvious.
 There is a world of difference between market cap and network value, and while the market can stay irrational for a long time, eventually all blockchains will face existential challenges that can only be overcome through an _unwavering_ commitment to unstoppability.
 Slow and steady wins that race.

 Having chosen to abandon _Code is Law_, Ethereum™ must live with this decision going forward, including during future crises where its abandonment may prove to be a fatal mistake.
 Luckily for humanity, though, Ethereum Classic will be there to pick up the pieces when this happens.